-Walt Disney World summer crowds are governed by two factors:
+Walt Disney World summer crowds recently have been governed by three factors:

-- Public school summer break calendars, which have start and end dates more varied than you’d think
+- Public school summer break calendars, which have start and end dates more varied than you might think

 - The beginning of the peak of the hurricane season, in mid-August

 Disney changed block out policies on certain annual passes that are highly valued by locals in 2015, in time to affect the summer of 2016.
 All of July, most of June, and some of August were blocked out in the popular (because lower cost) Silver Pass in 2016 and 2017.
 Crowds both summers were lower than expected, likely largely because of this.

 For 2018, the planned early June block out was lifted through June 29, and June 2018 saw higher crowds (according to the historical data on TouringPlans.com) than June 2017.
 The higher crowds may disappear now that the block out dates are back, and they may or may not appear next year.

 For the summer of 2019, the Silver Pass block out dates begin June 3.
 If the summer of 2019 is like 2016 and 2017, you may see as a result lower crowds–more at the moderate level–than I forecast below.
 I’ll keep my eye on this s the summer of 2018 unfolds and update this if necessary.
 You will, however, still be in Florida in the heat, humidity, and rain of summer–and I can’t possibly recommend that…

 So…back to the other two drivers of summer crowds–school breaks and the peak of the hurricane season.